 Before we allow the Bible to answer your question, you need to know that although God hates sin, He loves the sinner to the point of death “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting” (John 3:16).

-The scriptures teaches that homosexuality is a sin (Genesis 19:1-13) and that it is an abomination to the Lord “Thou shalt not lie with mankind, as with womankind: it is abomination” (Leviticus 18:22; 20:13).
-Also, Romans 1:26-27 says that homosexuality is a result of denying and disobeying God.
-While the act of homosexuality is an abomination, the person committing that sin is not.
+The scriptures teaches that homosexuality is a sin in Genesis 19:1-13 and that it is an abomination to the Lord “Thou shalt not lie with mankind, as with womankind: it is abomination” (Leviticus 18:22; 20:13).

-In 1 Corinthians 6:9, it is very clear that all who practice sin, including homosexuality, will not inherit the kingdom of God “Know ye not that the unrighteous shall not inherit the kingdom of God?
+In the New Testament, it also stated in Romans 1:26-27 that homosexuality is a result of denying and disobeying God.
+Also in 1 Corinthians 6:9, it is very clear that all who practice sin, including homosexuality, will not inherit the kingdom of God “Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.”